oracle-quickstart/oci-corrino-oke-ai-ml-toolkit/docs/auto_scaling/README.md

 ## Pod Autoscaling (Single Node Scaling)

-Pod auto-scaling allows a recipe to scale within a single node, up to the number of GPUs available on that node.
+Pod auto-scaling allows a blueprint to scale within a single node, up to the number of GPUs available on that node.
 Below are two examples:

-### Example 1: Recipe with 2 GPUs on an H100 Node
+### Example 1: Blueprint with 2 GPUs on an H100 Node

-- Recipe requires 2 GPUs.
+- Blueprint requires 2 GPUs.
 - A BM.GPU.H100.8 node has 8 GPUs, meaning it can support up to 4 replicas before needing another node.

 ```json